sgmurphy/wordpress-plugins/woo-product-gallery-slider/README.txt

 [Deposits for WooCommerce](https://wordpress.org/plugins/deposits-for-woocommerce/) – Allowed customers to pay for products using a fixed or percentage amount of the product.

+[WooCommerce Wishlist](https://wordpress.org/plugins/jvm-woocommerce-wishlist/) – Enhance your e-commerce store’s functionality with WooCommerce Wishlist – the ultimate tool that adds a powerful and lightweight wishlist feature.

 [Show Stock for WooCommerce](https://wordpress.org/plugins/woo-show-stock/)

 [Order Status Control for WooCommerce](https://wordpress.org/plugins/order-status-control-for-woocommerce/)